parmsam/quarto-flashcards/README.md

 Simple RevealJS that allows you to create flashcards in Quarto.

-Here's an example of what a flashcard look like using this extension.
+Here's an example of what a flashcard looks like using this extension.

 Front of a flashcard: